 - Tecfidera – delayed-release capsules whose ingredients include gelatin and titanium dioxide; for patients who are suffering from relapsing forms of multiple sclerosis; known to cause flushing, for which three percent of patients prescribed the drug had to stop taking it.

 The FDA has just approved a new drug called Invokana as a treatment for type 2 diabetes.
 It has helped many patients to lose weight (six to eight pounds, according to one twenty-six-week study) and keep their high blood pressure and blood-sugar levels under control, but will be much more expensive than other diabetes medications – $10 a pill vs. 25 cents for metformin.

-Prescription drugs can be abused for nonmedical purposes, just like any drugs can be.
+Prescription drugs can be abused for non-medical purposes, just like any drugs can be.
 Abuse of prescription medicine is, in fact, fast becoming an epidemic among both teenagers and older people.
 Stimulants, depressants, and painkillers are among the prescription drugs most commonly abused in this way.
 In 2006, two million teens reported having abused prescription medications, as have twenty percent of persons over the age of twelve.
 Citizens’ battles against prescription drug abuse is reflected in such activities as the National Multimedia Outreach Campaign Addressing Prescription Medicine Misuse by Youth 12 to 17 and Young Adults 18 to 25.
-This campaign entered its fifth phase just two years ago; information on its progress may be found here.
+This campaign entered its fifth phase just two years ago.

 Drugs That are Prescribed to Treat Addiction